open-wc/open-wc/docs/docs/development/lit-helpers.md

 ## Privately Settable Read-Only Properties

-`ReadOnlyPropertiesMixin` provides a way for based on `LitElement` (or it's parent class `UpdatingElement`) to define properties by adding `readOnly: true` to their property declaration.
+`ReadOnlyPropertiesMixin` provides a way for components based on `LitElement` (or it's parent class `UpdatingElement`) to define properties by adding `readOnly: true` to their property declaration.
 Those properties are read-only from the outside, but can be updated internally with the `setReadOnlyProperties` method.

 ```js
 import { ReadOnlyPropertiesMixin } from '@open-wc/lit-helpers';